 - An allergic reaction to the metal parts in some artificial joints.
 This is very rare.

-Other problems from hip- or knee replacement surgery can also occur, but these are rare, including:
+Other problems from hip or knee replacement surgery can occur.
+Although they are rare, such problems include:

 - Not enough pain relief.
-Joint-replacement surgery relieves the pain and stiffness of arthritis for most patients.
-Some patients may still have some symptoms of arthritis, though.
-Surgery usually provides enough relief of symptoms for most people.
+Joint replacement surgery relieves the pain and stiffness of arthritis for most people.
+Some people may still have some symptoms of arthritis.
+For most people, surgery usually provides enough relief of symptoms for most people.

 - A longer or shorter leg.
 Because bone is cut away and a new knee implant is inserted, your leg with the new joint may be longer or shorter than your other leg.
-This difference is usually about 1/4 of an inch.
+This difference is usually about 1/4 of an inch (.5 centimeter).
 It rarely causes any problems or symptoms.

-Harkess JW.
-Arthroplasty of the hip.
-In: Canale ST, Beatty JH, eds.
+Mihalko WM.
+Arthroplasty of the knee.
+In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics .
-11th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 7.
+12th ed.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 7.